robomorelli/cell_counting_yellow/README.md

 If you already run this script previusly take care to add  **--start_from_zero True** flag to remove the previous images in the destination folder

+### Training

+9. **050_dev_model.py**: Train a convolutional neural network on the Fluorescent Neuronal Cells dataset.
+Without additional arguments the ResUnet describer in the paper as c-Resunet.

 DOCKER instruction